BaconZhou/FreeHiCLite/README.md

 The [juicebox](https://aidenlab.org/juicebox/) also provide a function [Pre](https://github.com/aidenlab/juicer/wiki/Pre) to generate `.hic` file from different format.
-In ‘FreeHiCLite’, we provide a function `writeJuicer()` to write the contact matrix into a [short with score format](https://github.com/aidenlab/juicer/wiki/Pre#short-with-score-format).
+In `FreeHiCLite`, we provide a function `writeJuicer()` to write the contact matrix into a [short with score format](https://github.com/aidenlab/juicer/wiki/Pre#short-with-score-format).
 You can use `convertJuicer()` to view the matrix, or directly use